hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/06_handling-replicates.md

 * Be sure to also ask for enough memory in your `bsub` command.
 * Change the paths for output to the directories that are relevant to you

 > _NOTE: For the paths and directories we are using `/n/scratch2`.
-This script generates fairly lrge intermediate files which can quickly fill up your home directory.
-To avoid this you can make use of scratch space and once the analysis is complete move over only the relevant files._
+This script generates fairly large intermediate files which can quickly fill up your home directory.
+To avoid this please make use of the scratch space and once the analysis is complete move over only the relevant files._

 ```bash
 #!/bin/sh